Velas is a coastal town on the island of São Jorge in the Azores, known for

 its homemade flavors and the chance to try local specialties,

-including vinho de cheiro such as Vaquê wine and regional fruit
+including fragrant wine (vinho de cheiro) such as Vaquê wine

-to local produce make it a natural stop for anyone experiencing the
+charm and connection to local produce make it a natural stop for

-cultural and culinary life of Fajã de São João.
+anyone experiencing the cultural and culinary life of Fajã de São

 -